-Our 2024 Exhibition is now over, and a lot of members are taking a well-earned break before starting to think about 2025's exhibition and its theme which will be voted upon at the General Meeting in February.
+ART CLUB NEWS and a lot of members are taking a to think about 2025's exhibition upon at the General Meeting in February.

 The club thanks everyone who attended the exhibition, both locals and visitors.
 The exhibition was opened by Ms Nola Marino, Federal Member for Forrest.
 Ms Marino visits our exhibition regularly and last year we asked her if she would open for us which she agreed to.
 Her speech was very inspiring, referring to the importance of art, and artists, and the significance of clubs in promoting creativity and socialisation.
 We are very grateful to Ms Marino and look forward to seeing her at next year's exhibition.
 This year's theme inspired by poetry could be regarded as successful due to the number of paintings members submitted and the number of popular votes from the visitors.
 From T.S.Eliot to Masefield, Yeats and Lear and more, it showed that members embraced certain poems and enjoyed putting them into paintings.
 Jocey Tischner's 'Jellicle Cats' was a knockout for me!